DanielFLopez1620/orion_common/orion_bringup/README.md

 ## 📝 Udev rules set up

-As we are using multiple USB devices which may change of port or even the USB devices may be different, for example, depending on your camaras selection.
+As we are using multiple USB devices which may change of port or even the USB devices may be different, for example, depending on your cameras selection.
 This is the reason we require to implement **udev** rules.

 ### General considerations